mongodb/specifications/source/enumerate-collections.rst

       [5] => class MongoCollection#11 { }
     }

-Drivers SHOULD specify true for the ``nameOnly`` option when executing the ``listCollections`` command for this method, except drivers MUST NOT set ``nameOnly`` if a filter specifies any keys other than ``name``.
+Drivers MUST specify true for the ``nameOnly`` option when executing the ``listCollections`` command for this method, except drivers MUST NOT set ``nameOnly`` if a filter specifies any keys other than ``name``.